-John John Florence, Shark-deterrent gear, Women’s Big Wave Surfing and Dear Old Mick Fanning Top the List of This Year’s News Highlights
+John John Florence, Sharks, Women’s Big Wave Surfing and Dear Old Mick Fanning Top the List of This Year’s News Highlight

-Surfersvillage Global Surf News, 26 December, 2016 - Each year we see a few stories come through the wire that are so big that they will go on to be remembered longafter 2016 ends.
-At the very least they will end up listed in year-end-articles like this one.
-And this year there was no shortage of clickthrough-worthy news.
+Surfersvillage Global Surf News, 19 December, 2016 - Each year we see a few stories come through that become the ‘big ones’ that we’ll remember (and that will be listed in articles like this one.)
+There was no shortage of drama this year, especially shark drama.

 While we were focused on the shark issues off both coasts of Australia, Mick Fanning returned to the scene of his shark encounter at JBay.
 There was also a flurry of products to hit the market to deter shark/surfer encounters.